911 (996 gen) & 986 Boxster Double DIN Radio Conversion & Installation

 Remove Trim Panels, CD Tray & HVAC Controls

-Use the supplied soft pry tool that came with your kit to remove the "batwing" shaped panel at the very bottom of the console.
+Use a nylon soft pry/panel tool or something similar to remove the "batwing" shaped panel at the very bottom of the console.

 Remove the trim from around the lowest position in the console.